secretstartups/handbook/support/managers/index.html.md

 - form testable statements (e.g. _FRT has gone down because a lot of people have taken vacation_)
 - gather and analyze data that falsify those statements (e.g. _After taking a look at PTO data, we can see that we've had a consistent 90% coverage for the period in question, which is consistent with other times in the year_)
 - build a set of recommendations based on the data for how we can achieve consistent results
-- document _how_ they analyzed their hypothesis and include it in the section below
+- document _how_ they analyzed their hypothesis and include it in [Hypothesis and Actions](metrics-analysis/actions.html)

 These criteria and actions came from the [Metrics Analysis Workgroup](metrics-analysis/index.html).